Skip to content

 The bottom line

 Credit card interest is the most expensive consumer debt most people carry.
-At 24%+ APR, every dollar of balance costs you roughly 24 cents per year in interest, compounding daily.
-The math is brutal, and it is entirely avoidable.
+At 24%+ APR compounding daily, every dollar of balance costs you roughly 24 cents per year in interest — and that cost compounds.
+Use the calculator above to see what your current balance is costing you in real dollars.

 Pay your full statement balance every month.
 Autopay makes it effortless.
 If you are currently carrying a balance, a balance transfer card and a payoff plan can get you to zero.
 Once there, never carry a balance again.